 Installing Veeam Backup for AWS from AMI

-- Log in to AWS Management Console using credentials of an AWS account in which you plan to install Veeam Backup for AWS.
+- Log in to the AWS Management Console using credentials of an AWS account in which you plan to install Veeam Backup for AWS.

 You can install Veeam Backup for AWS in the production site — in the AWS account where resources that you plan to back up reside.
 It is recommended, however, that you use a separate AWS account for Veeam Backup for AWS installation.
 In this case, if a disaster strikes in the production site, you will still be able to access Veeam Backup for AWS and perform recovery operations.